ElektronikaDonBosco/Alarm-Yolo/README.md

 # YOLO - Jetson Nano

-Procedure to make inference in jetson Orin with yolo-v7.
-[Here](Object_detection_methods.md) you could find more information about object detection
+Procedure to make inference in Jetson Nano with yolo-v7.
+[Here](Object_detection_methods.md) you could find more information about object detection methods

 ## Set up Jetson Nano